nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When a quiz is started, the `startQuiz(ui)` method will be called.
 After the options of a particular question has been printed out, the timer would begin.
 The `getCommand(ui, optionList, userTimer)` method is first called.
 The `userTimer` parameter used here is the time that the user has set at the start of the quiz.
 The `getQuizInputFromUser(userTimer)` method will then call the `Ui` class to read in the users' input.
+The timer continues to count down as it waits for the users' input.
-The `Ui` will return the `userInput` string back to the `SingleTopicQuiz` object.
+After the user has written an input, the `Ui` will return the `userInput` string back to the `SingleTopicQuiz` object.
+If the user did not write in any input and the time is up, the `Ui` will return `null` string back to the `SingleTopicQuiz` object instead.
 The `Command` object will be returned.

-For example, if the user entered a string (that is not "hint" or "bookmark" and not a number), then the `Command` returned will be one of `IncorrectCommand`.
+For example, if the user entered a string (that is not "hint" or "bookmark" and not a number from 1 to 4), then the `Command` returned will be one of `IncorrectCommand`.
 If the user entered any number from 1 to 4, it will be an `AnswerCommand`.
 If the user did not input anything and the time is up, the `Command` returned will be `IncompleteCommand`.

-It will then enter into a loop.
-If the `Command` is not an `AnswerCommand` or `IncompleteCommand`, it will continue in this loop.
+It will then enter into a loop and remain in this loop unless the user has input a valid answer or the time is up for that question.
-The `SingleTopicQuiz` object will then call the respective `Command` object, using the `execute(optionList, ui)` method.
+In the loop, the `SingleTopicQuiz` object will then call the respective `Command` object, using the `execute(optionList, ui)` method.

 For example, if it is a `HintCommand`, then the execution would mean that the hint will be printed out by the `Ui` class to show the user the hint for the particular question.
 However, some details were omitted here so that the sequence diagram is easier to understand.